5 gold stocks to watch

 Are gold stocks a good investment?

-Gold stocks come with the same risks as investing in many other stocks.
-If you are looking for growth potential, then there are some great opportunities in the market, but as with many companies there is also the potential for low revenues and disruptions to the supply chain, which can affect share prices.
+Broadly speaking, gold stocks come with the same risks as investing in many other stocks.
+If you are looking for growth potential, then there are some great opportunities in the market.
+But as with any industry, there is also the potential for low revenues and disruptions to the supply chain, which can affect share prices.

 Despite this, a lot of people view gold stocks as a great alternative to investing in the precious metal itself.
 The share prices of gold mining and production companies don’t necessarily respond as quickly to changes to the value of gold, which means they can be a good way to hedge exposure to gold prices.
 There are even those who believe that gold stocks have the potential to outperform gold itself.